The New Texas Law Governing Commercial Truck Accident Claims

-In June, 2021, the Texas Legislature passed and Governor Greg Abbott signed HB19 into law, significantly changing the process by which a person injured in an accident involving a commercial truck could receive compensation for injuries sustained.
+In June, 2021, the Texas Legislature passed HB19, and Governor Greg Abbott signed it into law, significantly changing the process by which a person injured in an accident involving a commercial truck can receive compensation for their injuries.
 The new law went into effect on September 1, 2021.
-What does the new law say and how will it affect anyone who has been involved in a wreck caused by the carelessness or negligence of a commercial truck driver or truck company?

 What Are the Major Changes Resulting from the New Texas Law?

 Both proponents and opponents of HB19 say it will make it more difficult for commercial trucking accident victims to recover compensation from trucking companies.
 The new law essentially sets up a two-tiered system that anyone with a truck accident injury claim must navigate.
-In the first phase of such a personal injury claim, the victim must establish both the total amount of damages, as well as the negligence of the driver.
-The injured person may not file a personal injury claim against the company until this phase is complete, and may only file a complaint against the company if the driver is established to have engaged in negligence.
-In fact, the jury may not be informed as to who employed the driver unless the driver is found to be negligent.
+In the first phase of their claim, the victim must establish both the total amount of damages, as well as the negligence of the driver.

 How Does the New Law Change Existing Law?